Close Menu

 Grade 12 student Ava Cameron says hearing stories from her Senior Prom senior was inspiring and makes her want to live life to the fullest.
 (Submitted by Saugeen District Senior School)

-When the “senior prom” began at the care home back in 2016, there were only 10 students involved.
-This time around, 17 teenagers participated.
+When the “senior prom” started at the care home in 2016, only 10 students participated.
+This time around, there were 17 teens involved.

 “It’s good for both sides because the young people get to learn what’s happened in the past and the seniors get to experience some of the new things that are happening,” Eileen Wolfe, a chaplain at Southampton Care Centre said.